plasmapper/modbus-esp-cpp/docs/index.rst

    * Splitting single read/write requests into multiple requests with valid number of memory elements.
    * Automatic reconnection to the device.
-   * Support of multiple devices on the same UART or TCP client.
+   * Support of multiple devices on the same stream or TCP client.
    * To implement other Modbus function codes:

      * Inherit :cpp:class:`PL::ModbusClient` and override :cpp:func:`PL::ModbusClient::ReadRtuData` method to read custom function response data.